Ellis-Robinson/book-club-app/README.md

 - #### GitPod:
     >Gitpod is a container-based development platform that puts developer experience first.
 Gitpod provisions ready-to-code developer environments in the cloud accessible through your browser (on your computer or tablet) and your local IDE.
 [Read more..](https://www.gitpod.io/docs)

-    This was used as the development enviroment for the entire project.
+    This was used as the development environment for the entire project.

 - #### FontAwesome:
     >Font Awesome is a font and icon toolkit based on CSS and Less.
 [Read more..](https://en.wikipedia.org/wiki/Font_Awesome)

-    This was used for a number of icons throughout the app, to increase the UX and intuitivness.
+    This was used for a number of icons throughout the app, to increase the UX and intuitiveness.

 - #### Materialise:
     >Created and designed by Google, Material Design is a design language that combines the classic principles of successful design along with innovation and technology.
 [Read more..](https://materializecss.com/about.html)